til gärtner

 My work focuses on computational modelling of complex material behaviour—nonlinear responses, rate effects, multi‑scale interactions, and transient phenomena.
 I combine classical mechanics with advanced numerical methods and tie simulations to experiments to keep them sound, aiming for predictive tools that are accurate and performant under fast and violent loading in protective applications.

 I’ve published in peer‑reviewed journals, presented at international conferences, and collaborate across engineering, physics, and computational science.
-I supervise student projects, served on the TU Delft PhD Council, and advocate for clear, reusable models and more open (as well as less performative) scientific communication.
+I supervise student projects, teach courses, served on the TU Delft PhD Council, and advocate for clear, reusable models and more open (as well as less performative) scientific communication.

 selected publications